Gifts of the Holy Spirit within the big picture of

-However here in this article, and those surrounding it in this section of the website, we look to his actual and ‘tangible’ presence in the Church to provide clear evidence of God’s very existence.
+However here in this article, and those surrounding it in this section of the website, we look to his actual and ‘tangible’ presence in the Church.
+And as such how God can provide clear evidence of his very existence to each of us.
 If you would like to gain a quick overview of “How to believe in God” then read the article with that title first.

 2. THE ‘WHAT’ AND ‘WHY’ OF GIFTS

 Of course these gifts are amazing when they manifest themselves, but even the experience of just being anointed or ‘touched’ (as I like to call it) by the Spirit is powerfully belief building in its own right!

 The ‘gifts of the Spirit’ are referred to in the Bible’s New Testament, e.g. St Paul’s first letter to the Corinthians [please see 1 Corinthians 12 and 14 in the Bible].
 Those gifts discussed in this section of the website are:

 - speaking in tongues.